epfl-lasa/CITRIFIED/control/README.md

 # Controller implementation

-This subfolder contains all source code and build variables for robot control implementations.
+This directory contains all source code and build variables for robot control implementations.

 ## Structure